 A Marketplace is not the same as an eCommerce store

 The obvious argument to the contrary is “…look at Shopify, it’s SaaS eCommerce capability offers merchants the ability to run their store on a lightweight platform in minutes…” yes – absolutely, SaaS is great for eCommerce because almost all eCommerce sites are essentially the same and have a very common suite of requirements.
 However, Marketplaces ARE different…

-To succeed in a marketplace, your very business model, engagement mechanism, user experience, workflow and payment model’s make-up your product.
-The “How it works” is almost, if not more important than the product or service that you’re offering, as in most cases, these products and services are already being vended by the merchants through existing channels.
-This makes the core-platform a critical part of the marketplace solution and the more flexible the solution, offering more ways in which to package and sell your merchants offerings, the better it is for you the marketplace owner as it gives you the greatest number of levers to pull to get the perfect mix that drives success.
+To succeed in a marketplace, your very business model, engagement mechanism, user experience, workflow and payment model’s make up your product.
+The “How it works” is often more important than the product or service that you’re offering, as in most cases, these products and services are already being offered by the merchants through existing channels.
+This makes the core platform a critical part of the marketplace solution and the more flexible the solution, offering more ways in which to package and sell your merchants offerings, the better it is for you, the marketplace owner, as it gives you the greatest number of levers to pull to get the perfect mix that drives success.

 A fixed suite of capabilities

-And this is also where most SaaS platform fall-over, they fundamentally cannot be changed rapidly or are not flexible enough to handle the unique requirements of marketplaces.
+And this is also where most SaaS platforms fall over, they fundamentally cannot be changed rapidly or are not flexible enough to handle the unique requirements of marketplaces.
 You’re bound to the roadmap of your platform provider and that’s the first nail in your marketplace coffin – you’re not in control of the technology.

 Limited business models